lhartdavis/SIOTK/README.md

 - database backup and download all ressources as zip
 - Card transfer from one deck to another deck
 - Card search engine / discovery

+## Languages
+--> Read text and translate words not in list, words of frequency over ...

+## ChatPDF
+--> can upload pdfs, text files etc... and have summaries, mk flashcards with key questions, extract mental models, ...

 # Content to add
 - nutrition + composition 100 aliments les plus fréquents